Every now and then one is reminded that we only get one shot and the LPI campaign is an example of this.

 Members are reminded to take their membership cards to meetings.
 If there is a scanner at the meeting the QR Code on your card will be scanned and the information relayed onto the Institution office to record your attendance and for CPD points.

-Planning is well underway for the 2017 EISSI Awards night which will be held at the Sofitel Sydney Wentworth Hotel on Saturday 16 September.
+Once again you are reminded of the coming EISSI 2017 Awards night which will be held at the Sofitel Sydney Wentworth Hotel on Saturday 16 September.
 Paul McDermott will be the MC.
-Last year was a fantastic event and there is no reason why this year should not be the same.
-So now it is up to you to start compiling your projects for assessment.
+Last year was brilliant and there is no reason why this year should not be the same.
+Look around your office to start compiling projects to enter into these awards.

 Fridays 26 May, 11 August and 20 October - Maths in Surveying Days